MeronTekie/Programming-language-suggester/README.md

 ## Description

-_This website is built with a motivation of helping people decide which programming language should the learn.
+_This website is built with a motivation of helping people decide which programming language should they learn.
 The recommendation is based on the survey that is collected from the user.
 The survey helps the website in navigating the strengths and interests of a person and deciding which Programming language suits best for the client.We highly recommend you carefully going through the survey if you are looking for a best suitable programming language._

 ## Setup/Installation Requirements